MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/now.md

 Nowadays, I am:

 - Eagerly awaiting my fiancé and my parents to visit me in the next month;
+- Attending classes for the second semester of my degree at TUM.
 - Studying [OpenFoam](https://openfoam.org/) by [trying to minimize the amount of shakes to my OJ bottle during breakfast](/projects/oj);
 - Working to finish the website for my wedding;
 - Improving my German by playing as much beach volleyball with my german friends as my knees allow;